About the CDBC

 The Deputy Registrar works collaboratively with College staff to meet all regulatory functions.
 She assumes the Registrar’s responsibilities in her absence and leads the work of the Quality Assurance and Inquiry Committees.
 She oversees practice advisory and all quality assurance initiatives/ actions.
 She manages projects and supports IT contractors’ oversight.

-Manager Registration and Communications
+Manager Registration and Communications (Interim)

 Executive Assistant and Registration Coordinator